PietroTotis/CoSo/README.md

 # CoSo
 This repository contains the code associated to the paper [Lifted Reasoning for Combinatorical Counting](https://jair.org/index.php/jair/article/view/14062).
 CoSo is a lifted solver for combinatorics problems expressed in CoLa.
 Lifted reasoning is a form of automated reasoning which is based on the manipulation of groups of objects and their sizes to answer counting-related queries.
 CoSo can thus answer efficiently to problems expressed in CoLa such as:

 > A kit of toy shapes contains five triangles and two squares.
-One triangle and one square are red.Another triangle and the other square are blue and the remaining triangles are green.
-In how manydifferent rows of four objects can the shapes be arranged if the two squares are included and thesecond object is green?
+One triangle and one square are red.
+Another triangle and the other square are blue, and the remaining triangles are green.
+In how many different rows of four objects can the shapes be arranged if the two squares are included and the second object is green?

 > Given the same set of shapes, in how many ways can the objects be divided into three(non-empty) groups such that the green objects all belong to the same group?